What Should Parents Look for in a Good Pre-Primary School?

 - Curiosity-led experiences

 Avoid schools that push worksheets, exams, or heavy academics too early.
+Strong programmes anchor play in activity-based learning routines instead of drill-only days.

-Activity-Based Learning Page2.
-Curriculum That Supports Early Development
+2. Curriculum That Supports Early Development

 Parents should understand how the curriculum works.